-The full background on the conclusions summarized above, as well as detailed findings, metrics, and technical appendices on Estuary health, can be found at sfestuary.org/about-the-estuary/soter
+The full background on the conclusions summarized above, as well as detailed findings, metrics, and technical appendices on Estuary health, can be found at sfestuary.org.

 The 2022 Estuary Blueprint recognizes that climate change is no longer a future abstraction, but a present reality already impacting the region.